tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 In your nginx configuration, be sure to reset the headers `X-Ssl-Authenticated` and `X-Ssl-Client-DN` as waptserver *trust* these headers if ssl cient side auth is enabled in waptserver.ini.

-If SSL client side auth is required these headers should be populated by `proxy_set_header` with result of `ssl_verify_client` as explained in ./wapt-security/security-configuration-certificate-authentication.html#enabling-client-side-certificate-authentication
+If SSL client side auth is setup these headers can be populated by `proxy_set_header` with result of `ssl_verify_client` as explained in ./wapt-security/security-configuration-certificate-authentication.html#enabling-client-side-certificate-authentication

 Fixes and detailed changelog
 ++++++++++++++++++++++++++++